Christoper-Edmunds/Electrify/README.md

 # Electrify
-A pitch and associated materials of a fictional e-bike conversion company named Electrify.
+A pitch and associated materials for a fictional e-bike conversion company named Electrify.